frobware/openshift-dev/azure-upi-install-scripts/README.md

 ## Download an OpenShift installer

-The installation scripts assume that the openshift-installer binary will be in the current directory.
+The installation scripts assume that the openshift-installer binary is in the current directory.

 	# Download an openshift-installer binary
 	$ wget https://openshift-release-artifacts.apps.ci.l2s4.p1.openshiftapps.com/4.14.0-0.nightly-2023-06-30-131338/openshift-install-linux-4.14.0-0.nightly-2023-06-30-131338.tar.gz